mrs beeton’s book of household management

 Dining at Downton: What to eat while watching Season 3

-I'm counting down the days until the premiere of Season 3 of Downton Abbey in the U.S. this Sunday night.
-I've been steadfast, refusing to watch uploaded episodes from the U.K. or to search down spoilers.
-And yesterday my excitement reached epic proportions: while I was driving to work, NPR's Morning Edition interviewed the actors who… Continue reading Dining at Downton: What to eat while watching Season 3
+I’m counting down the days until the premiere of Season 3 of Downton Abbey in the U.S. this Sunday night.
+I’ve been steadfast, refusing to watch uploaded episodes from the U.K. or to search down spoilers.
+And yesterday my excitement reached… Continue reading

 History 101: Downton Abbey

-While Downton Abbey is purely fiction (in all its soap operatic glory), it's based largely on fact.
-Julian Fellowes, the creator of the show, is known for writing well-researched films set in earlier days of the British Empire (like Gosford Park, one of my sister's favorite movies).
-Downton Abbey is no different.
-That intrigue and scandal is… Continue reading History 101: Downton Abbey
+While Downton Abbey is purely fiction (in all its soap operatic glory), it’s based largely on fact.
+Julian Fellowes, the creator of the show, is known for writing well-researched films set in earlier days of the British Empire (like Gosford Park,… Continue reading

 Dining at Downton: The perfect cup of tea